aaronfreed/aaronfreed.github.io/README.md

 * ***Where Monsters Are in Dreams*** (2019&ndash;, forthcoming): maps, music, sound, scripting, soundtrack mastering, writing, graphics, codirector *(alongside **CryoS** and **hypersleep**)*
    * [Website](http://bighouse.bungie.org/wmaid/)
    * [YouTube playlist](https://www.youtube.com/playlist?list=PLoysJW6pXQ6kB_7qLbTdgia1hiNOoYmEz)
    * A perpetually in-development scenario (I believe its development stretches back at least as far as 2001).
-Hypersleep and CryoS are two of the main forces behind *Apotheosis X*; the three of us have recently recommitted to finally finishing this monster (pun intended) and have a detailed, step-by-step roadmap to do so.
-We&rsquo;re hoping for a 2025 release, but we&rsquo;ve overshot so many estimates that it&rsquo;s become a running gag, so take that with not just a grain or even a boulder of salt but in fact an entire salt mine.
+Hypersleep and CryoS are two of the main forces behind *Apotheosis X*; in 2023, the three of us recommitted to finally finishing this monster (pun intended) and have a detailed, step-by-step roadmap to do so.
+We hope to release it in 2025, but we&rsquo;ve overshot so many estimates that it&rsquo;s become a running gag, so take that with not just a grain or even a boulder of salt but in fact an entire salt mine.
 * ***Return to Marathon* Chapter 2** (2023&ndash;, forthcoming): maps, music, sound, scripting, graphics
    * [*Return to Marathon* website](http://bighouse.bungie.org/rtm/)
    * [*Return to Marathon* Chapter 1](https://citadel.lhowon.org/scenarios/return-to-marathon/)
    * I didn&rsquo;t contribute to *Return to Marathon*&rsquo;s first chapter, but I&rsquo;ll be helping to polish up its maps for the release of the full game.
 Development resumed in August 2023.
-* ***Marathon Chronicles*** (1997&ndash;, in progress): maps, writing, sound, music, graphics, soundtrack mastering, director
+* ***Marathon Chronicles*** (1997&ndash;, in progress): maps, writing, sound, music, graphics, director
    * [YouTube playlist](https://www.youtube.com/playlist?list=PLoysJW6pXQ6k1ExcIEZMIOWc9wfgIkYmL)
    * [Most recent public release](https://drive.google.com/open?id=1BtHg2LzQBth25hxB-AURAs8um3yyCaTE), which is now a few years old.
 I&rsquo;ll release a current build after we release *Tempus Irae Redux*, since *Chronicles* incorporates many of its textures; out of respect for James&rsquo; phenomenal efforts on *Tempus Irae* and *Redux*, I will not be releasing them in any form ahead of *Redux* itself.
    * *Chronicles* is planned to be a sort of grand finale to a loose arc between the fan games *Rubicon*, *Eternal X*, *Phoenix*, *Where Monsters Are in Dreams* (listed in original release order rather than in-universe chronological order).
 It is planned to resolve Hathor&rsquo;s story, to address some ramifications of *Rubicon*&rsquo;s story, and to resolve the ramifications of the conflict revealed towards the end of *Eternal*.